rii-mango/Daikon/README.md

 Daikon
 ======

-Daikon is a pure JavaScript DICOM parser.
+Daikon is a pure JavaScript DICOM reader.
 Here are some of its keys features:

 - Works in the browser and Node.js environments.
 - Parses header, orders and concatenates multi-file series image data.